Odyseus/CinnamonTools/README.md

 - **polib:** [polib](https://bitbucket.org/izi/polib) is a library to manipulate, create and modify `gettext` files (pot, po and mo files).
 - **pyperclip:** [Pyperclip](https://github.com/asweigart/pyperclip) is a cross-platform Python module for copy and paste clipboard functions.
 - **pyuca:** This [Python module](https://github.com/jtauber/pyuca) is used to allow the correct sorting of strings with Unicode characters.
+- **titlecase:** [titlecase](https://github.com/ppannuto/python-titlecase) changes all words to Title Caps, and attempts to be clever about SMALL words like a/an/the in the input.
 - **tqdm:** [tqdm](https://pypi.python.org/pypi/tqdm) is a fast and extensible progress bar for Python and CLI.